-The results of a study in which rabbits were dosed orally (drinking) with Potassium Carbonate emulsion (50mg/L and 100mg/L) for 14 consecutive days, suggested that Potassium Carbonate emulsion exposure could precipitate kidney damage.
+The results of a study in which rabbits were dosed orally (via drinking) with Potassium Carbonate emulsion (50mg/L and 100mg/L) for 14 consecutive days suggested that Potassium Carbonate emulsion exposure could precipitate kidney damage.

 Female Swiss mice were bred after feeding with a diet supplemented with 0.5%, 1%, or 2% Calcium Carbonate.
-Calcium Carbonate (2%) in the diet caused hypertrophy of the heart and decreased thymus weight in weanling rats.
+Calcium Carbonate (2%) in the diet caused hypertrophy of the heart and decreased thymus weight in weanling mice.
 In teratogenicity studies involving rats and mice, NOELs of 290 mg/kg and 180 mg/kg (highest dose in each study), respectively, were reported for Potassium Carbonate.
 The results of an inhalation developmental toxicity study on a Potassium Carbonate scrubbing solution (up to 3 mg/l) were negative.

 Ames test results for Potassium Bicarbonate and Potassium Carbonate were negative for genotoxicity.
 Additionally, anti-genotoxic effects of Magnesium Carbonate have been reported in in vitro tests involving Saccharomyces cerevisiae strain D4, Balb 3T3 fibroblast cells, or Chinese hamster ovary cells, but not in the Ames test using S. typhimurium strain 102.
-Potassium Bicarbonate in the diet has been associated with bladder cancer in rats.
+Bladder cancer has been associated with rats fed Potassium Bicarbonate in the diet (2% or 4%) for up to 130 weeks.